How David Bowie Became David Bowie on ‘The Man Who Sold the World’

 Where does David Bowie begin?

-Jan.
-8, 1947, is a reasonable but wrong assumption; after all, that's the birth date of David Robert Jones, not David Bowie.
-We could go for 1962, when, at age 15, he formed the Konrads, or 1964 when he released "Liza Jane."
+A reasonable but wrong assumption might be Jan.
+8, 1947.
+After all, that's the birth date of David Robert Jones – but not David Bowie.
+We could go for 1962, when he formed the Konrads at age 15, or 1964 when he released "Liza Jane."

 Important landmarks one and all, as was the success of 1969's "Space Oddity," but these were all preliminaries.
-In November 1970, David Bowie, as we know him, fell to Earth.
+On Nov.
+4, 1970, David Bowie, as we know him, fell to Earth.
 That's the day his third album, The Man Who Sold the World, was released in the U.S. – his native U.K. had to wait an additional four months for the record.

 Bowie was a precocious songwriter who signed with David Platz's publishing company, Essex Music, while still a teenager.
 Essex was a major player in the late-'60s British music scene, representing the Who, the Rolling Stones and Marc Bolan, among others.
 When an American prodigy named Tony Visconti moved to London, he went to work for Essex too.
 Visconti recalled for Starzone magazine back in the early '80s what happened next: